william-hu-codes/react-audubon/README.md

 </main>
 ```

-Now, if you navigate to the details route in the browser by going to: http://localhost:3000/details.
+Now if you navigate to the details route in the browser by going to: http://localhost:3000/details, you should see the BirdDetails component display.

 Cool, but what we really want is to have the user navigate to a details page for a specific bird based on which card they click on the home route.

-### Step 7.
+### Step 8.
 Add a link to the Birds component

 Back in the Birds component, let's import the Link component from React Router: